 It certainly seems to have its fans, as companies such as General Financing, Swedbank, and NFT Venture rely on its technology for both KYC and AML.

-- Full suite of KYC tools: It’s not just video verification with Ondato – you also get e-signatures and biometrics, amongst others.
+- Full suite of KYC tools: It’s not just video verification with Ondato – you also get e-signatures, NFC verification, and biometrics, among others.

 - White label option: You can hide the Ondato branding to reassure customers.